tkhduracell/garmin-grafana/README.md

 cd ~ && git clone https://github.com/arpanghosh8453/garmin-grafana.git garmin-grafana && cd garmin-grafana && sudo bash ./easy-install.sh
 ```

 Enter the Garmin Connect credentials when prompted and you should be all up and running (your will be prompted for 2FA code as well if you have that set up).
 Once the data keeps coming, you can check out the `http://localhost:3000` to reach Grafana (by default), do the initial setup with the default username `admin` and password `admin`.
 Check out the dashboards link on the left sidebar. you should have a dashboard auto-configured as `Garmin-Stats` under the dashboards section.
 There you should see the data added.
-It will keep updating automatically as soon as new data syncs with your Garmin Connect account.
+It will **keep updating automatically** as soon as new data syncs with your Garmin Connect account.

+> [!NOTE]
+> When you run this for the first time, it will only automatically fetch the data for **last 7 days** only and keep pulling new data that syncs with Garmin Connect moving forward. if you want to sync your older data, that is super easy to do.
+You just need the run the following command in the terminal replacing the YYYY-MM-DD with appropriate start and end dates (MANUAL_START_DATE value must be older than MANUAL_END_DATE value)
+>
+> ```bash
+> docker compose run --rm -e MANUAL_START_DATE=YYYY-MM-DD -e MANUAL_END_DATE=YYYY-MM-DD garmin-fetch-data
+> ```

+That should be everything you need for now!

 ## Manual Install with Docker (Recommended if you understand linux concepts)